julien6387/supvisors/docs/configuration.rst

 ``identifiers``

     This element is only used when ``distribution`` is set to ``SINGLE_INSTANCE`` or ``SINGLE_NODE`` and gives the list of |Supvisors| instances where the application programs can be started.

-The names are to be taken from the names deduced from the ``supvisors_list`` parameter defined in `rpcinterface extension point`_ or from the declared `Instance aliases`_, and separated by commas.
+    The names are to be taken either the names deduced from the ``supvisors_list`` option defined in `rpcinterface extension point`_, and / or from the declared `Instance aliases`_, and / or or from a stereotype as provided in the ``stereotypes`` option, and separated by commas.

     Special values can be used.

     The *wildcard symbol* ``*`` stands for all names deduced from ``supvisors_list``.